AmbrozePhoebus/Voodoo-Fortress-Website/README.md

-# Welcome to the Game - VooDoo Fortress
+# Welcome to the Game - Voodoo Fortress

  This project is made as an ambitius school assignment.
 It will be a horror escape room, somewhat inspired by Canadla Obscura (see: Darrington Press/Critical Role) We inspire to be creepy.